vmware/vic-product/docs/user_doc/vic_vsphere_admin/vch_installer_examples.md

 ## Registry Server Examples {#}

-The examples in this section demonstrate how to configure a VCH to use
+The examples in this section demonstrate how to configure a VCH to use a private registry server, for example vSphere Integrated Containers Registry.

 ### Authorize Access to an Insecure Private Registry Server {#registry}